Cleaning Business Promotions That Don’t Lose Money

 Jump to: The only question that matters →

-Jump to: What counts as a “safe” promo →
+Jump to: What counts as a safe promo →

 Jump to: Better offers than discounts →

-What should I measure during a promo (so I don’t fool myself)?
+What should I track during a promotion?

 Which Growth Phase Is Your Cleaning Business In?